THE RELIABLE COMPANION TO YOUR HIGH PERFORMANCE CAMERA

-For low-latency live monitoring, the Rodeo DVR has an SDI video output capable of streaming Full HD at up to 60fps.
-When high resolution cameras are connected to the DVR, cropping and scaling features can be used to fit the camera's resolution into the Full HD output, allowing anything from the full field of view down to a 1:1 pixel crop to be shown.
+For low-latency live monitoring, the Rodeo DVR has an SDI video output capable of streaming Ultra HD or Full HD at up to 60fps.
+When high resolution cameras are connected to the DVR, cropping and scaling features can be used to fit the camera's resolution to the SDI output, allowing anything from the full field of view down to a 1:1 pixel crop to be shown.
 A wide variety of infrastructure tools are available for transporting, multiplexing, converting and displaying SDI video signals, allowing many live streams from multiple Rodeo DVRs to be simultaneously displayed on one or more monitors.
 Live video streaming is also supported through the 10GbE interface, with adjustable control over the bandwidth used for this, so that the control PC can display live video from many Rodeo DVRs simultaneously.

 FLEXIBLE CONFIGURATION OPTIONS